Last Updated on August 28, 2023 by Tim Wells

 Once it finishes, you’ll get a pop-up message box in the upper right-hand corner telling you the Venom addon has been installed successfully.

-After that, however, I got another pop-up box telling me that there was one additional addon that was required.
+After that, however, I got another pop-up box telling me that one additional addon was required.

 If you get a similar message, click Yes to continue.

-To launch Venom, go back to the Add-ons tab in Kodi, then click on the icon in the center of your screen.
+To launch Venom, return to the Add-ons tab in Kodi, then click on the icon in the center of your screen.

 Is Venom Legal to Use?

-Just like any other unofficial addons, Venom also taps into piracy and could heavily outsource its content from illegal websites.
-So, let’s be blunt: we’re talking about something as nasty as copyright infringement, which could easily get you into serious trouble in many countries.
+So, let’s be blunt: we’re talking about something as nasty as copyright infringement for streaming, which could quickly get you into serious trouble in many countries.

-Overall, the use of Venom is unpredictable over the long term, and it’s inherently risky and could cause serious legal consequences.
+Overall, using Venom is unpredictable over the long term, and it’s inherently risky and could cause serious legal consequences.

 Is the Venom Kodi Addon Safe to Use?